 Disabling WavesSvc64.exe via Task Manager

-- Press Ctrl + Shift + Esc to open the Task Manager.
+- Press Ctrl + Shift + Esc to open Task Manager.

-- Right-click on it and select “Disable”.
+- Right-click on it and choose “Disable”.

 Pro tip: 30+ Windows 11 Services to Disable for Better Performance